dhdeangelis/astro_sun_position/README.md

 USAGE:

 The program needs a latitude and optionally a date.
 If no latitude is given it just assumes that of Rome, Italy.
 Latitudes are positive in the northern hemisphere and negative in the southern hemisphere.
-Dates are ginve as ISO-8601 strings.
+Dates are given as ISO-8601 strings.

-For example, for running the prgram for latitude -35 (35S) for 2020-07-16:
+For example, for running the program for latitude -35 (35S) for 2020-07-16:

 ```
 astro_sun_ephemeris simple.pl -35 2020-07-16